litestar-org/litestar/docs/lib/usage/middleware/builtin-middleware.rst

 In some situations you might want to access the storage backend directly, outside a request.
-For example to delete a specific session's data, or delete expired sessions from the database when using the :class:`FileStorageBackend <starlite.storage.file_backend.FileStorageBackend>`:
+For example to delete a specific session's data, or delete expired sessions from the database when using the :class:`FileStorage <starlite.storage.file_backend.FileStorage>`:

 .. literalinclude:: /examples/middleware/session/backend_access_explicit.py
     :language: python